juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 Ext4v2 is much better,
-Ext4v1 was faster than NTFS, but Linux 10.04 & 10.10 did Not had Power Loss Fail Safe Security, like for Apple HFS+ Journaled "circular log", if you move files in Ext4v1 and power is lost, files are lost, in Linux 10.x era.
+Ext4v1 was faster than NTFS, but Linux 10.04 & 10.10 did Not had Power Loss Fail Safe Security, like Apple HFS+ Journaled "circular log", if you move files in Ext4v1 and power is lost, files are lost, in Linux 10.x era.
 Now thats a thing of the past.
 Ext4v2 does Not have that problem.